-In this section, we analyze the computational savings achieved by the proposed SAGA algorithm and provide comparison against traditional approaches.
 In order to effectively compare the performance, we now consider adverse scenes in which the sensor observations contain detection anomalies.
-Figure 5 shows the graph truncation over the iterations of the graph search with different miss probabilities for SAGA and SAESL.
-When miss probability is low, SAGA rapidly extracts all chains.
-As the missed detections increase, the robust scheme automatically increases the number of iterations by allowing the relaxation of constraints in DFS graph search.
-On the other hand, SAESL always requires large number of iterations.
+When the miss probability is low, SAGA rapidly extracts all chains.
+As the number of missed detections increases, the robust scheme automatically increases the number of iterations by allowing relaxation of constraints in DFS graph search.
+In contrast, SAESL always requires a large number of iterations.

-SAGA provides robustness to the missed detections by selectively adding skip edges to the graph.
-This mechanism reduces the OSPA error in adverse scenarios at the expense of more computational complexity.
-The level of robustness can be tuned using parameter $\rho$ based on the adversity of the scene.
+SAGA provides robustness to missed detections by selectively adding skip edges to the graph.
+This mechanism reduces the OSPA error in adverse scenarios at the expense of increased computational complexity.
+The level of robustness can be tuned using a parameter $\rho$ which is set based on the adversity of the scene.
 Figure 5 also shows the estimation performance for different robustness levels with increasing scene adversity (i.e., increasing miss detections).
 OSPA error reduces with higher robustness levels.
 However, low robustness level (e.g., $\rho = 1$ ) is sufficient to obtain good performance at typical miss detection probability $P{miss} < 0.05$ .
-Similarly, the higher robustness level helps to reduce the cardinality errors when the scene contains higher number of targets.
-The highest robustness level is $\rho = 4$ , which corresponds to the minimum chain length constraint in (16a) with $n(\mathcal{A}) \ge 2$ .
+Similarly, a higher robustness level helps to reduce the cardinality errors when the scene contains higher number of targets.
+The highest robustness level is $\rho = 4$ , which corresponds to the minimum chain length constraint in (16a) with $n(\mathcal{A}) \geq 2$ .

 Fig. 5.
-(Top) Graph size at end of each iteration of association algorithm for different $P{miss}$ .
+(Top) Graph edge count and number of association chains visited by SAGA algorithm.
+(Middle) Graph size at end of each iteration of association algorithm for different $P{miss}$ .
 SAGA is denoted by solid line while SAESL is denoted by dotted line.
 (Bottom) OSPA versus $P{miss}$ with different robustness levels $\rho$

 Runtime Comparison: We now compare the computational complexity of our approach against SAESL.
-Computing the number of operations that occur during the association process is difficult since the number of chains visited depends on a variety of factors such as the fitting error thresholds and minimum chain length.
-However, given the same sensor estimates for the simulated scenes, we compare the relative complexities of SAGA against other methods in Figure 6 in terms of total number of operations of Floating Point operations (FLOPS) conducted during association and the total runtime.
-We observe that SAGA exhibits an order of magnitude lower complexity reduction compared to the SAESL algorithm.
+Computing the number of operations that occur during association is difficult, since the number of chains visited depends on a variety of factors such as the fitting error thresholds and minimum chain length.
+However, given the same sensor estimates for the simulated scenes, we compare the relative complexities of SAGA against other methods in Figure 6 in terms of total number of Floating Point operations (FLOPS) and the total runtime.
+We observe that SAGA exhibits an order of magnitude lower complexity compared to the SAESL algorithm.
 Moreover, this improvement increases as the number of targets increases, which highlights the advantage of our approach.
-In addition, the increase in the robustness level of the proposed algorithm (e.g., from $\rho = 0$ to $\rho = 4$ ) causes a slight increase in complexity compared to the SAESL approach.
+In addition, as we increase the robustness level (e.g., from $\rho = 0$ to $\rho = 4$ ), the relative increase in complexity for the proposed SAGA algorithm is far less than for the SAESL approach.

 We also compare the complexity against traditional methods such as gated Nearest neighbor filter (NN) and Minimum cost flow (MCF).
-The NN association scheme [10] builds the association chain by starting with a local kinematic state estimate from a pair of sensor observations and sequentially adding the nearest measurement from other sensors to update this state.
-The MCF association scheme [6] identifies the most likely set of chain by solving the minimum cost maximum flows over the graph.
+The NN association scheme [13] builds the association chain by starting with a local kinematic state estimate from a pair of sensor observations and sequentially adding the nearest measurement from other sensors to update this state.
+The MCF association scheme [9] identifies the most likely set of chain by solving the minimum cost maximum flows over the graph.
 The cost of each edge is set based on its relative likelihood similar to our SAESL method.
-We use an optimized implementation [21] of MCF for the comparison purposes.
+We use an optimized implementation [24] of MCF for comparison purposes.